Our Services

 In some cases, additional blood tests or a bone marrow exam may be recommended, especially in older adults or if the diagnosis is unclear.

-If you're experiencing unexplained bruising, bleeding, or other concerning symptoms, you can use a free AI-powered Immune Thrombocytopenic Purpura symptom checker to help determine whether your symptoms align with ITP and decide if you should consult a doctor.
+If you're experiencing unexplained bruising, bleeding, or other concerning symptoms and want to understand whether they could be related to Immune Thrombocytopenic Purpura, a free AI-powered symptom checker can help you assess your symptoms and guide your decision on whether to consult a doctor.

 However, an online tool is not a diagnosis.
 A medical evaluation is essential.